List of The Waltons characters: Flossie Brimmer

-A heavyset, widowed woman (Nora Marlowe) who runs the boarding house in Walton's Mountain.
-Flossie has the ability to tell people's fortunes with tea leaves, and stood watch over the youngest Walton children during the family's childbirths that required them to stay out mischief.
+A heavyset, widowed woman (Nora Marlowe, 1915–1977) who runs the boarding house in the village of Walton's Mountain.
+Flossie has the ability to tell people's fortunes with tea leaves, and stood watch over the youngest Walton children during the family's earlier frequent childbirths that required them to stay out of mischief.

-In the episode, "The Fire Storm", from the fifth season her ability to speak German is pivotal to stopping a book-burning.
-She prevents the citizens of the Blue Ridge from unknowingly incinerating a Bible printed in German when she identifies it via interpretation, causing the entire community to realize with great horror that some Germans actually valued what they did and their actions nearly copied Nazism.
-She is the second recurring regular to die, following the sudden death of her actor, Nora Marlowe, in late 1977.
-Her character is later written out of the series at the same time as Zebulon Walton, having died around the same time he did.
+In the episode, "The Fire Storm", from the fifth season, when John Boy arouses controversy by reprinting passages in his local newspaper from dictator Adolf Hitler's book Mein Kampf, her ability to speak German is pivotal to stopping a staged anti-Nazi symbolic book-burning begun by the misguided Rev. Matthew Fordwick.
+She prevents the citizens of the Blue Ridge from unknowingly incinerating a book simply because it is printed in German when John Boy plucks it up out of the pile when she identifies it as the Bible, via translated interpretation when reading the first verses from the Book of Genesis, causing the entire community to realize with great horror that some Germans actually valued what they did and their actions nearly copied Nazism.
+Two decades earlier, she and her late husband were recent immigrants from overseas in Europe and they suffered strong anti-German prejudice, persecution and hysteria during the time of the First World War when German language was discouraged, newspapers closed and other things from the then enemy German Empire were changed, plus occasional attacks on innocent recent immigrants.
+She was the second recurring regular cast member to unfortunately die, following the sudden death of her portraying actress, Nora Marlowe, in late 1977.
+Her character is not mentioned and later written out of the series narrative at the same time as grandfather Zebulon Walton / Will Geer, having died a short time later.

 Zuleika Dunbar

-An older woman played by Pearl Shear, resident at Flossie Brimmer's boarding house, and known for being a flirt.
-She is a constant rival for Zeb's affections, and her presence annoys Esther because of it, especially when she tries to upstage her in the season 5 episode "The Rebellion".
-She takes over the boarding house not long after Mrs Brimmer's death.
+An older woman played by Pearl Shear (1918–2009), a plump bright blonde-haired vivacious resident at Flossie Brimmer's boarding house, and known for being a flirt to any of the male boarders, who enjoys especially the telling a good story.
+She is a constant rival for Zeb's affections, with his occasional visits and her presence annoys jealous Esther.
+She takes over running the village boarding house not long after Mrs Brimmer's death.